FOA Logo

 Reference Materials:

-You can take this Fiber U Online course using either of these online or printed reference materials.
+You can take this Fiber U Online course using any of these online or printed reference materials.

 FOA Online Reference Guide to Fiber Optics